aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ps-to-txt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to TXT in C++ Applications" h2="Convert PS to TXT in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Converting PS to TXT in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export PS to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to TXT.
+<h2>Why to Convert PS to TXT?</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is used to store documents in a format that is independent of the application software, hardware, and operating system.
+However, PDF files are not suitable for editing or manipulating data.
+Therefore, it is often necessary to convert PDF files to other formats such as TXT.

+<h2>How Aspose.Total Helps for PS to TXT Conversion?</h2>

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables developers to easily convert PS to TXT.
+It consists of two components: Aspose.PDF for C++ and Aspose.Cells for C++.
+Aspose.PDF for C++ is a powerful PDF manipulation library that enables developers to export PS to XLSX.
+Aspose.Cells for C++ is a powerful spreadsheet programming API that enables developers to convert XLSX to TXT.
+The entire process of converting PS to TXT is simple and straightforward.
+All you need to do is to use the two components of Aspose.Total for C++ to export PS to XLSX and then convert XLSX to TXT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}